renovate-bot/GoogleCloudPlatform-_-memorystore-cluster-autoscaler/terraform/cloud-functions/per-project/README.md

       serviceconsumermanagement.googleapis.com
     ```

+6. The Autoscaler is capable of scaling two types of Memorystore clusters:

+    1. [Memorystore for Redis Cluster][memorystore-for-redis-cluster]
+    2. [Memorystore for Valkey][memorystore-for-valkey]

+    [Memorystore for Redis Cluster][memorystore-for-redis-cluster] is the default.

+    If you would like to use [Memorystore for Valkey][memorystore-for-valkey], set
+    the following variable:

+    ```sh
+    export TF_VAR_memorystore_engine=valkey
+    ```

-6. There are two options for deploying the state store for the Autoscaler:
+7. There are two options for deploying the state store for the Autoscaler:

     1. Store the state in [Firestore][cloud-firestore]
     2. Store the state in [Spanner][cloud-spanner]